1st Edition

 Biography

 Sandra D’Urso obtained her PhD from the University of Melbourne Faculty of Arts and is an independent scholar in Melbourne (Australia).
-Their primary interests include feminist performance art, Australian theatre, and contemporary performance art within states of exception.
+Their primary interests include feminist performance art, Australian theater, and contemporary performance art within states of exception.